codingclubrvce/RVCE-Coding-Bootkit/CONTRIBUTE.md

 8. **Create a Pull Request (PR)**
    - Go to your forked repository on GitHub
    - Click **Compare & pull request**
-   - Add a clear description of your changes
+   - Add a clear description of your changes, and mention your full name and USN
    - Click **Create pull request**

+9. **Get Recognized with an E-Certificate!**
+   🌟 All students whose pull request is accepted will receive an **E-Certificate of contribution**!

+   **To be eligible:**
+   - Your contribution must be original and valuable
+   - You must include your **Full Name** and **USN** in the pull request description

 ---

-Thank you for contributing!🎉
+Thank you for contributing! 🎉